JavierGarridoIglesias/mongoose-json-patch/README.md

 # mongoose-json-patch
 Adds JSON Patch (RFC 6902) support to Mongoose models.

+## Diclaimer:
-I have just published this package to be able to update the dependencies.
+I have re-published this original package just to be able to update the dependencies.
 All credits to the original author(s).
-Please take into account the warning published in the original package, this package is deprecated: https://www.npmjs.com/package/mongoose-json-patch
+Please take into account the warning published in the original package, the original package was deprecated for unclear reasons: https://www.npmjs.com/package/mongoose-json-patch

 ###**[Don't patch like an idiot.](http://williamdurand.fr/2014/02/14/please-do-not-patch-like-an-idiot/)**